rust-lang/rfcs/text/0000-project-goals.md

 # Summary
 [summary]: #summary

 This RFC proposes to run an experimental goal program during the second half of 2024 with nikomatsakis as owner/organizer.
 This program is a first step towards an ongoing Rust roadmap.
-The proposed outcomes for 2024 are (1) select an initial slate of goals using an experimental process; (2) track progress over the year; (3) drawing on the lessons from that, propose a durable process in the form of an RFC to be accepted by the leadership council.
+The proposed outcomes for 2024 are (1) select an initial slate of goals using an experimental process; (2) track progress over the year; (3) drawing on the lessons from that, prepare a second slate of goals for 2025 H1.
+This second slate is expected to include a goal for authoring an RFC proposing a permanent process.

 # Motivation
 [motivation]: #motivation